watson-research-lab/watsonresearchlab.github.io/content/authors/Nguyen_Jason/_index.md

 user_groups:
   - Undergraduate Students
 ---
 Jason Nguyen is a second-year undergraduate student pursuing a Bachelors in Computer Engineering at the University of Virginia.
-She is currently working as an undergraduate research assistant in the Watson Research Lab, which develops wearable technology for healthcare and athletic performance.
+He is currently working as an undergraduate research assistant in the Watson Research Lab, which develops wearable technology for healthcare and athletic performance.